-In October 2021, the Company, Merced, and a third party entered into a share option agreement whereby the parties agreed to transfer their respective ownership interests in the Ocros project into a new entity, Minera El Dorado Ocros S.A.C. ("MDO"), and to convert their ownership interest in the project into shares of MDO.
-At the date of the agreement, the Company, Merced, and the third party respectively owned 34%, 51% and 15% of the issued share capital of MDO.
+In October 2021, the Company, Merced and a third party entered into a share option agreement whereby the parties agreed to transfer their respective ownership interests in the Ocros project into a new entity, Minera El Dorado Ocros S.A.C. ("MDO"), and to convert their ownership interest in the project into shares of MDO.
+At the date of the agreement, the Company, Merced and the third party respectively owned 34%, 51% and 15% of issued share capital of MDO.

 Per the terms of the share option agreement, Merced has the option to acquire the Company's 34% interest in MDO by making cash payments to the Company in the aggregate of US \$1,000,000, with the first payment of US \$100,000 due on signing (received), and further payments of US \$100,000 due every three months thereafter.
-Merced did not make any payments subsequent to October 2021.
-The Company maintains its 34% ownership of MDO.
+Merced has not made the payments that were due in January, April, July and October 2022, and January 2023.
+Discussions are ongoing between the Company and Merced to resolve the situation.

-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the nine months ended November 30, 2023 and 2022
+Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the three months ended May 31, 2023 and 2022